mitydigital/statamic-tinymce-cloud/README.md

 <!-- /statamic:hide -->

-> A TinyMCE fieldtype for Statamic.
+> A TinyMCE Cloud fieldtype for Statamic.

-This is a TinyMCE Fieldtype for Statamic 3 utilising the cloud-hosted version of TinyMCE.
+This is a TinyMCE Cloud Fieldtype for Statamic 3 utilising the cloud-hosted version of TinyMCE.

 This requires a free API key from [tiny.cloud](https://www.tiny.cloud), and simplifies your build steps as the cloud version will always run the latest version from Tiny, and doesn't need to be included in your app's bundle.